lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 $$\forall i, [\mathbf{x}]_i = 0 \Leftrightarrow f(\mathbf{x})=0.$$

-You might notice that norms sound a lot like measures of distance.
-And if you remember Euclidean distances
-(think Pythagoras' theorem) from grade school, then the concepts of non-negativity and the triangle inequality might ring a bell.
-In fact, the Euclidean distance is a norm: specifically it is the $L_2$ norm.
-Suppose that the elements in the $n$-dimensional vector
-$\mathbf{x}$ are $x_1, \ldots, x_n$.

 Você pode notar que as normas se parecem muito com medidas de distância.
 E se você se lembra das distâncias euclidianas